-IN FONDEST MEMORY
+IN FOND MEMORY

-PAT GOWMAN (d.2021)
+PAT GOWMAN (d.
+2021)

 We have just received the sad news of the death of Pat Gowman on 13 January.
 She had been in a care home for some years.
 She was a quiet, warm, extremely bright presence at The Questors both as a director (her last produciton with us was The Herbal Bed in 2000) and busy behind the scenes.
 She is fondly remembered and sadly missed by all that new and worked with her.